SAValenciaA/intelligent-vault/README.md

     * ~Write api for neuronal network generation given a secret and a password and saving it.~

-    * Write api to use the generated neuronal network.
+    * ~Write api to use the generated neuronal network.~

     * Write api to remove neuronal network.

 4. Create dashboard's page.

+    * Add style to it.

     * Use the colors:
         - Violet: #845ec2